valentina-e3/docker-laravel-deployment-script/README.md

 ### **3. Run the Script**

-**Before running the script make sure you have a `deploy` folder inside your laravel project in your remote repository with a working `docker-compose.yml` file!**
+**Before running the script make sure you have a `deploy` folder inside your Laravel project in your remote repository with a working `docker-compose.yml` file and a container named `laravelapp` inside it!**

 ```bash
 ./deploy_laravel.sh